 How to Think About Choosing

-Choosing a path isn't about finding the objectively best option.
-It's about finding the one that fits who someone actually is, not who they think they should be.
+Picking a path isn't about finding the best option on paper.
+It's about finding the one that fits who someone really is — not who they think they should be.

-Start with an honest assessment of what created energy in the previous role.
-Was it the early chaos of building something from nothing?
-The operational complexity of running at scale?
-The strategic thinking at the board level?
-The moments of helping a struggling team member figure something out?
-Different answers point toward different paths.
+Start with what felt good during the building years.
+Was it the early chaos of making something from nothing?
+The puzzle of running at scale?
+The big-picture thinking at the board level?
+The moments of helping a team member work through a problem?
+The answers point in very different ways.

 Time horizon matters too.
 Some paths demand multi-year commitments.
 Starting a company or acquiring one locks someone in.
 Advisory work and investing offer more flexibility.
 Uncertainty about what's wanted suggests favouring optionality.